OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 Capturing the issue IDs that relate to changes in a package version and any deployment that includes that package version, provides insight into the issues that were resolved in any given deployment.

-### CI build logs
+### Build logs

-A typical CI/CD pipeline will have a CI server that builds, tests, and packages an application.
+A typical CI/CD pipeline will have a build server that builds, tests, and packages an application.
 The log files for these builds contain a wealth of information, such as:

 * Which tests passed
 * Which tests were ignored
 * Which dependencies were included
 * What packages were created

-You can quickly review these log files if you have a link to the CI build from the deployment.
+You can quickly review these log files if you have a link to the build information from the deployment.

 ### Library dependencies

-Almost every application deployed today combines custom code with shared libraries that a third party often provides.
+Almost every application deployed today combines custom code with third-party, often open-source, libraries.
 These external libraries provide useful features but can be a source of bugs or security vulnerabilities.
-Understanding all the dependencies included in a deployment is essential for security, auditing, and debugging.
+Understanding all the application's dependencies is essential for security, auditing, and debugging.

 ### Deployment versions

-A release captures all of the above information in a release version, along with package versions, variable values, and scripts.
-This release is then deployed to an environment.
+A release version captures a snapshot of all of the above information, along with the deployment process, package versions, variable values, and scripts.
+This release version is deployed to each environment.

 Displaying which release versions have been deployed to each environment provides a high-level view of the state of your deployments.
 With this information, anyone can see what was deployed where.
 By drilling into the details of a release, you can see the commit messages, issues, dependencies, and links to the CI builds.